kmahesh2k/customer-rewards-service/README.md

 TODO's
 -----------

-1. i will add Spring security whenever i get some time
+1. I will add Spring security whenever i get some time
-2. i will more exception handling stuff
+2. Will add more exception handling stuff